Sirusblk/CPSC-411/Calculator/README.txt

 Calculator
 by: David McLaren
-Tested on iOS 7.0, X-Code 5.0.2, on iPhone Retina 3.5 inch
+Tested on iOS 7.0, X-Code 5.1, on iPhone Retina 3.5 inch
 ==========================================
-Incomplete due to time constraints.